ducanh4531/game-hub/README.md

-# Game hub application with ReactJs
+# Game hub application with ReactJS

 ### The application does the following:

 -   execute HTTP requests to Rawg API with Axios,
--   allows users to filter by genres, platforms, search text or sort by default criteria.
+-   allows users to filter by genres, platforms, search text or sort by default criteria
 -   The application ...

 <img width="1264" alt="Game hub homepage" src="src/assets/homepage.png">